lgatto/rbc/rbc1_summary.md

 We set the participants an ambitious goal for the bootcamp: to write their own R package to generate plots from the [Cambridge weather](http://www.cl.cam.ac.uk/research/dtg/weather/) dataset.
-As these data are fairly easy to understand, the participants could focus on the computing task, rather than needing first to understand the data.
+As these data are fairly easy to interpret, the participants could focus on the computing task, rather than needing first to understand the data.